 Inequality is often hard to see from ground level.
-That's why South African photographer Johnny Miller choose the bird's view to show the huge gaps between rich and poor.
+That's why South African photographer Johnny Miller chose the bird's view to show the differences between rich and poor.
 His project Unequal Scenes contributes to the Global Goals (SDG 10) and exposes unequal living conditions in an unseen way

 Text: Helen Ashford